hhirsch/steam-controller-linux/README.md

 Instructions to run the steam controller under linux.

 ## Basic Setup
-Opting into the Steam Beta did disable the controller compleately on my machine.
-However there are some users that report improvments (4).
+Opting into the Steam Beta did disable the controller completely on my machine.
+However there are some users that report improvements (4).

 See comments in [70-steam-controller-permission.rule](./70-steam-controller-permission.rule) (1)